MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 **Component A uses HID-Over-USB, component B is uses HID-Over-Bluetooth.
 How should I pass this information to the driver?**

 Specify the correct capability by using the registry **Protocol** value.
-See [Configure device capabilities in the registry](#configure-device-capabilities-in-the-registry) for details.

 **I am reusing the same driver for my components, are there any other customizations possible per usage scenarios?**

 There are certain optimization settings that the driver allows.
 Those are configured in the registry.
-See [Configure device capabilities in the registry](#configure-device-capabilities-in-the-registry) for details.

 **I am using the driver for firmware updates.
 How do I know an update has succeeded?**